Horizons Speakers Bureau

-Submit an application at least two months, but not more than six months, in advance of the date you are requesting.
+Please submit an application at least two months in advance of the date you are requesting.
 You will be contacted by the Speakers Bureau Coordinator, who will give you contact information for the speaker.

 Need more information?
 Please email email@example.com